WebizenAI/devdocs/WebizenTechStack/Webizen3.0/goDevWebizen2.5/ChatGPTSupported/ChatGPTDynamicOntology.md

-# ChatGPT Dynamic Ontology
+# Dynamic Ontology

 The below text is sourced via the Q&A with ChatGPT to figure out how to create a dynamic ontology solution.
+What i'm then doing, is going through and making notes in interleave.

+The solution is not intended to be operated by ChatGPT  - rather, this is intended to be a root resource employed locally on systems.

+## ChatGPT Interactive Notes

 I am working on a project that seeks to create innovative semantic web related technology.
 I don't like OWL being used for human beings and as a means to describe parts of our biosphere that is not property of a company, but rather something that is of earth.
 To address this problem, i am trying to figure out how to create a machine-learning training program, that would be provided an english language dictionary, including information about the use of words in the context of them being used as a NOUN, PRONOUN, VERB, ADJECTIVE, ADVERB, PREPOSITION, CONJUNCTION or INTERJECTION and related descriptions of the definition provided using the english language.
 The program would process this information and provide a model that can be used for the purpose of defining a top-level ontology that can be used with RDF and RDFS for the creation of RDF ontologies.
 How can this be achieved?